fxpio/composer-asset-plugin/Resources/doc/index.md

 create a VCS repository for it.
 The repository must have an asset package file for NPM (`package.json`) or Bower (`bower.json`).

+In addition, for Github, the repository must have (lightweight) tags that represents the version number following the [semver](http://semver.org/) scheme.
+Example tags for alpha, beta, and stable releases are `1.0.0-alpha`, `1.0.0-alpha.1`, `1.0.0-beta`, and `1.0.0`.

+If your repository does not contain a tag that repsent the number, you must put the flag @dev or directly use the development branch dev-master.

 **Example:**

 Add the following to your `composer.json`: